 - 2.1 You will normally be given a minimum notice period of 14 calendar days of the date and time and manner of the meeting.
 The notice of the meeting will be accompanied by copies of all documentation to be used in consideration of the appeal. - 2.2 The meeting will take place by the most appropriate method, either on campus or by video conferencing via Teams. - 2.3 You will have the right to be heard in person by the Academic Appeals Committee. - 2.4 You may be accompanied by a friend or supporter of your choice or a representative of the Students' Union.
-You should inform the Secretary of the name of the person accompanying you in writing in advance of the meeting. - Your supporter will be able to advise you of any points that you may wish to raise or to assist you with your responses to questions.
-They will not normally be permitted to speak on your behalf. - 2.5 You may invite witnesses in support of your case providing that you have informed the Secretary at least 5 calendar days in advance of the meeting. - 2.6 The Committee may deal with your case in your absence if you fail to appear without reasonable excuse or notify the Secretary that you do not wish to appear.
+You should inform the Secretary of the name of the person accompanying you in writing in advance of the meeting.

+Your supporter will be able to advise you of any points that you may wish to raise or to assist you with your responses to questions.
+They will not normally be permitted to speak on your behalf.

+- 2.5 You may invite witnesses in support of your case providing that you have informed the Secretary at least 5 calendar days in advance of the meeting. - 2.6 The Committee may deal with your case in your absence if you fail to appear without reasonable excuse or notify the Secretary that you do not wish to appear.
 The Chair will determine what constitutes a reasonable excuse. - 2.7 A representative of the Faculty in which you are studying will be invited to present a response to the appeal.
-The Faculty may also invite witnesses providing that they have informed the Secretary at least 5 calendar days in advance of the meeting.

-2.8 During the hearing:

-- The Chair will outline the procedure of the meeting to both parties - The Chair will ask you to present your case in support of your appeal and to introduce any witnesses in support.
+The Faculty may also invite witnesses providing that they have informed the Secretary at least 5 calendar days in advance of the meeting. - 2.8 During the hearing: - The Chair will outline the procedure of the meeting to both parties - The Chair will ask you to present your case in support of your appeal and to introduce any witnesses in support.
 In certain circumstances the Chair may permit your supporter to speak on your behalf. - Members of the Committee may ask you or your witnesses questions - The Chair will ask the Faculty representative to respond to the appeal - Members of the committee may question the Faculty representative - You will be given the opportunity to respond to comments from the Faculty representative - All parties will be asked to leave the meeting and the Committee will consider the evidence in private - 2.9 The Committee may request supplementary information from you or the Faculty within a given deadline before reaching a decision, which will be confirmed in writing.
-On in 7 calendar d
+On consideration of such supplementary information, the Committee will determine its final decision within 7 calendar days of the receipt of the supplementary information.